TimothyBlajsa/gatsby-starter-foundation/src/content/posts/2020-09-28-typographys-cousin-website-readability.md

 https://www.hotjar.com/conversion-rate-optimization/glossary/website-readability/

-[](http://www.hemingwayapp.com/)BE SURE TO CHECK OUT THE OTHER ARTICLES ON THE BLOGS PAGE or HOMEPAGE
+[](http://www.hemingwayapp.com/)BE SURE TO CHECK OUT THE OTHER ARTICLES ON THE BLOGS PAGE or HOMEPAGE!